Misterhex/Misterhex.github.io/_posts/2017-10-25-Kubernetes-Kops-Logging-And-Monitoring.md

 ---

 ## TL;DR
-Follow my [example github repo](https://github.com/Misterhex/kubernetes-logging-monitoring-example) to setup kubernetes using kops, then run daemonsets for fluentd and metricbeat for monitoring.
+To quickly setup kubernetes and monitoring using kops, follow my [example github repository](https://github.com/Misterhex/kubernetes-logging-monitoring-example).

 ## Background
-Recently, i am helping our client move applications to containerized microservices and architecture style.
+Recently, i am helping our client move their applications to containerized microservices.

-Moving to `docker` containers is great, but docker alone does not allow us to orchestrate our containers in productions and making sure that they can scale and provide highly availablility.
+Moving to `docker` containers provide many benefits.
+However, docker alone does not allow us to orchestrate our containers in productions, so that we can horizontally scale our microservices across nodes to provide highly availablility and scalability.
+To solve that problem, we need a container platform/orchestrator technology.
+We adopted `kubernetes` as our containers orchestrator of choice.

 In this post, i would like to document how we are running `kubernetes` in production.

 ## KOPS ( Kubernetes Operation)

-We adopted `kubernetes` as our containers orchestrator of choice.
 There are various ways to operate a kubernetes clusters and it can range from being really complex to simple hosted cloud solutions.

 These are some of the various tools and platforms:

 - [Kops](https://github.com/kubernetes/kops) ( run on aws )
+- Openshift
 - [Google container engine](https://cloud.google.com/container-engine/) ( google cloud )
 - [Jujucharms, canonical distribution of kubernetes](https://www.ubuntu.com/kubernetes) ( baremetal, metal cloud ( Machine as a service ), virtual machines )
 - [Kubeadm](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/) ( baremetal, virtual machines )